 At general values of $\beta$, the Legendre transform that appears in eq.~\!\eqref{intent} cannot be performed without knowledge of the detailed form of $h(\beta)$.
 We know, however, that when $\beta \ll 1$, $h(\beta)=c'/(4\beta^3).$ Inserting this form into eq.~\!\eqref{intent} we can explicitly perform the Legendre transform, and find $\tau^3= c'/(4\beta^4)$ and the formula

 so that using \eqref{finansforent} we have

-The result presented in eq.~\!\eqref{entofff} can also be obtained directly by Legendre transforming the universal fluid dynamical partition function given by eq.~\!\eqref{uniform}, and expanding that result to the leading order in smallness in $\tau/J$.
+The result presented in eq.~\!\eqref{entofff} can also be obtained directly by Legendre transforming the universal fluid-dynamical partition function given by eq.~\!\eqref{uniform}, and expanding that result to leading order in the small $\tau/J$ expansion.